marepstein/user-signup-app/README.md

 # Performance

 Having looked at a lightning report, I'm aware that the video maybe causing performance issues, and potentially some other CLS issues (which could be solved with things like loading skeletons).
 With more time I would have liked to implement these, as well as lazy loading for the video.
-Also, seems to be a bit of a bug on IOS with the video opening when scrolling to the top - would fix this!

 # Loading Spinners